An Office in Your Home

 Your home office does not have to be the place where you generate most of your business income.
 It's enough that you regularly use it to do bookkeeping, scheduling, research, or ordering supplies and you have no other fixed location where you do such things.

-You meet clients in your home office : If your home office isn't your principal place of business but you regularly meet with clients there, then you can take the deduction.
+You meet clients in your home office: If your home office isn't your principal place of business but you regularly meet with clients there, then you can take the deduction.

 Your office is a separate structure: You can deduct expenses for a separate, freestanding structure that you use regularly and exclusively for your business.
 But be sure you use the structure only for your business: You can't store garden supplies there or use it as a guest house.

 Required by Your Employer: Employees have still one more test to pass.
 Home office space is not deductible for you unless it is required by your employer.
-If the office is not an employer requirement, but only for your convenience, then it is not deductible no matter how much work you do there.
-At minimum get a letter from your employer stating that you must maintain a home office as a condition of employment and detailing what functions the home office is to be used for.
+If the office is not an employer requirement but only for your convenience, then it is not deductible no matter how much work you do there.
+At a minimum get a letter from your employer stating that you must maintain a home office as a condition of employment and detailing what functions the home office is to be used for.

 Self-employed taxpayers have more to gain from a home-office deduction than employees.
 Employee expenses are subject to a 2% of Adjusted Gross Income floor.
 This means you can deduct only those expenses above 2% of your adjusted gross income.
-The self-employed have no such restriction, but do have one that applies only to you.
+The self-employed have no such restriction but do have one that applies only to you.
 The home-office deduction cannot exceed the net income of your business.
-In other words, you cannot use the home-office deduction to generate a business loss, but you can carry any unused home-office expense to future tax years where it can be used to offset income in those years.
+In other words, you cannot use the home-office deduction to generate a business loss but you can carry any unused home-office expense to future tax years where it can be used to offset income in those years.

-Obviously good record keeping and documentation are very important.
+Good record-keeping and documentation are very important.
 Here are some steps you can take to help establish your legal right to deduct home-office expenses.

 • Photograph your home office and draw a diagram showing the location of the office in your home.
 Keep this information in your tax folder.